bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 was minimal (after all, this was a book about a programming language, not software engineering).
-Later in my first year of graduate school, I was introduced to the book [*Design Patterns*](#design_patterns_1995) by a Computer Science Ph.D. student at CMU.
+Later in my first year of graduate school, I was introduced to the book [*Design Patterns*](#design_patterns_1995) by a computer science Ph.D. student at CMU.
 Armed with the knowledge of C++ and Design Patterns, I set about writing a sizable amount of software implementing advanced numerical algorithms for constrained optimization as part of my Ph.D. work (the optimization package at that point was called